marcus2188/Starlight/README.md

 ![constellationmap](https://user-images.githubusercontent.com/57174326/121280113-4fc27f00-c908-11eb-9f32-ec0219c9f883.png)

 I will make Starlight using the latest and arguably the best framework for web programming to date: Angular 11 by Google and TypeScript by Microsoft.
-It also aims to utilise and use its noble features such as Dependency Injection (DI), Routing Protocol, Angular Material and more.
+It also aims to utilise its noble features: Strict MVC architecture, Dependency Injection (DI), Routing Protocol, Angular Material and more.

 [Angular 11, Typescript, SCSS, HTML5]